fidelsteiner/cryoRayshader/README.md

 Prerequisites are a working installation of R Studio (https://rstudio.com/) as well as working packages as detailed below.

+The code input_cryoRayshader.R needs to be edited and run by the user, cryoRayshader.R includes the model core.

 We use data from our research studies to show examples of how the model can be used below.

 Visualize modelled mass loss over a clean ice and a debris-covered glacier